-Article 17: Outside work
+Article 16: Outside work

 Section 1.
-Employees may engage in freelancing outside of working hours provided such activity does not interfere with the employee's performance for the Employer, and provided such activities are not on behalf of enterprises in competition with The Idaho Statesman or other McClatchy products or publications.
+Employees may engage in freelancing outside of working hours provided such activity does not interfere with the employee's performance for the Employer, and provided such activities are not on behalf of enterprises in competition with the Tacoma News Tribune, the Bellingham Herald, the Olympian, the Tri-City Herald or other McClatchy products or publications.
 The Publisher or its representative shall determine what is considered competition.
-Employees are prohibited from engaging in activities that would compromise the editorial integrity of The Idaho Statesman.
+Employees are prohibited from engaging in activities that would compromise the editorial integrity of the Tacoma News Tribune, the Bellingham Herald, the Olympian and/or the Tri-City Herald.

 Section 2.
-Employees must make a prompt and full disclosure in writing to their supervisor of any paid or unpaid outside journalism or media services and outside media requests before accepting such an assignment.
+Employees must make a prompt and full disclosure in writing to their supervisor of any paid or unpaid outside journalism or media services and outside media requests that are being pursued by the employee.

-a) The Employer shall have the right to deny approval to perform such services, provided they are in violation of Section 1 of this Article.
-The Employer shall provide an explanation in writing within 48 hours of receipt of the employee's written request.
-Examples of possible violations include conduct or activity that may raise questions as to the Company's honesty or impartiality, compromise the confidentiality of Employer information, or any situation that may create a conflict between an employee's personal interest and the interest of the Employer.

-- b) The Employer shall have a right of first refusal or first use for journalistic content deas brought by an employee consistent with past practice.
-Upon refusal by the Employer, the employee shall be free to produce such content elsewhere, subject to the terms of this Article. - c) The parties recognize that non-full-time employees may perform professional services for other media outlets, subject to the terms of this Article.
+- a) The Employer shall have the right to deny approval to perform such services, provided they are in violation of this Article and shall provide an explanation in writing within 48 hours of receipt of the employee's written request.
+Examples of possible violations include conduct or activity that may raise questions as to the company's honesty or impartiality, compromise the confidentiality of Employer information, or any situation that may create a conflict between an employee's personal interest and the interest of the Employer. - b) The Employer shall have a right of first refusal or first use for content ideas brought to them by employees.
+Upon refusal by the Employer, the employee shall be free to produce such content elsewhere, subject to the terms of this article. - c) The parties recognize that non full-time staff may perform professional services for other media outlets, subject to the terms of this article.

 Section 3.
-Media appearances are considered distinct from freelancing, and are understood to include, but not be limited to, interviews of, speaking engagements by, or inclusion on a panel of an employee.
+Media appearances are considered distinct from freelancing, and are understood to include, but not be limited to, interviews of, speaking engagements by, or inclusion on a panel of, an employee.
 The primary distinction between freelancing and media appearances is that freelancing is considered the production of original content by the employee.
-Media appearances made in connection with an employee's work for the Idaho Statesman shall be done during company time.
 Media appearances are subject to the same restrictions set forth in Sections 1 and 2 above.

 Section 4.
-Employees may serve on boards connected with journalism organizations, such as the Idaho Press Club.
+Employees may serve on boards connected with journalism organizations, such as the Society of Professional Journalists.
 Employees who are required as a function of their board position to attend regional or national meetings, conferences or training events shall be released with pay for up to a maximum of two days, one time annually, with manager approval.
 Such approval shall not be unreasonably denied.
 The Employer may, at its discretion, release an employee for additional programs in accordance with Article 17: Training and professional development.

 Section 5.
-Employees shall be permitted in the course of their outside activity to identify themselves as employees of the McClatchy Company or The Idaho Statesman in the course of providing biographical information and/or describing their experience.
-Employees may not, however, use their connection with the Publisher in a way that is considered exploitative, unethical or otherwise violates the terms of this Article in the course of outside activity.
+Employees shall be permitted in the course of their outside activity to identify themselves as employees of the McClatchy Company or their respective newspaper in the course of providing biographical information and/or describing their experience.
+Employees may not, however, use their connection with the Publisher in a way that is considered exploitative, unethical or otherwise violates the terms of this article in the course of outside activity.

 Section 6.
-Without written permission from the Publisher or its representatives, no employee shall use their Company email or other materials of the Publisher in connection with their outside activities.
+Without written permission from the Publisher or its representatives, no employee shall use their Company email address or other materials of the Publisher in connection with their outside activities.

-Article 18: Training and professional development
+Article 17: Training and professional development